Borneo clothing advice for holidays in the Jungle

-- Take some snacks/energy bars with you – these can be bought in Miri
+- Take some snacks/energy bars with you – these can be bought in the towns easily.

-- AquaPure traveller water bottles are strongly recommended: there are enough streams along the way for you to fill up when you run out, so this really cuts down the amount of water you have to carry.
+- AquaPure traveller water bottles are recommended for trekking trips: there are enough streams along the way for you to fill up when you run out, so this really cuts down the amount of water you have to carry.
 When camping in the jungle you will always be staying by a river or stream, all the villages are very close to a river.

 - A backcountry water filter is also recommended if you don’t use a self-filtering bottle.

-- Take a plastic bag for all your rubbish: any rubbish you have needs to be taken back to Miri with you and disposed of there.
+- Take a plastic bag for all your rubbish if you are going into the jungle on a trek: any rubbish you have needs to be taken back with you and disposed of properly.

 Vaccinations for Borneo

 You need to make sure that you receive all the relevant immunisations, therefore you need to contact your GP or travel clinic as early as possible to allow time for this process.

 When visiting your GP or travel clinic you will also need to seek advice on anti-malarial drugs.
 There are a number of different medications available and we advise that you speak with your own GP who will make a recommendation.